HandsomeJackyChen/localizing-crop-production/README.md

 ## 🚀 Project Overview

+This project aims to identify viable locations for local crop production as a strategy to reduce dependence on imported crops and enhance regional food security.
+By integrating multi-source environmental data — including climate, soil, and land use — we will develop a data-driven tool that pinpoints optimal regions for cultivating crops traditionally sourced from outside a given country or region.

-This project aims to build a data-driven platform that helps **localize the production of imported crops** by identifying environmentally suitable growing regions using climate, soil, and land use data.
+The core idea is to build a data-driven platform that helps **localize the production of imported crops** by identifying environmentally suitable growing regions using climate, soil, and land use data.
+By assessing and matching agro-ecological requirements of key crops with spatial environmental data using machine learning, geospatial analysis, and remote sensing, our target is to visualize the results in an intuitive, interactive format, and offer users cost-reduction incentives.

 The long-term vision is to empower **small business owners** (restaurants, retailers, tea houses, etc.) to shift away from global imports and source their crops locally or domestically — supporting climate resilience, cost savings, and sustainable food systems.